Hourly Student Employees

 Release of information regarding employment is detailed in PPM Chapter 4010 Employment Verifications and References.
 In addition, any release of information for student employees must be in compliance with the requirements of FERPA (Family Educational Rights and Privacy Act of 1974, as amended) and the Student Records Policy.
 See the FERPA Guidelines for Faculty and Staff for additional information.

 Questions on recruitment of student hourly employees should be referred to Career and Employment Services, (785) 532-6506.
 Questions regarding CWSP regulations and eligibility should be referred to the Student Financial Assistance Office, (785) 532-6420.
-Questions about hourly student employees' appointment and payroll procedures should be referred to the Division of Human Resources at (785) 532-6277.
+Questions about hourly student employees' appointment and payroll procedures should be referred to the Division of Human Capital Services at (785) 532-6277.